davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 # To sum it all up

 I hope this repository helped you better understand what sockets are.
 If something was unclear, hit me up on [Twitter](https://twitter.com/dawidgatti), I’ll try to fix the unclear part of this project.

+# Thank you

+In this section I want to thank all the good people that helped me during this project

+- [Tomasz Wątorowski](http://mightydevices.com): for helping me understand C even better.
+- [Kenneth Lim](https://github.com/kennethlimcp): for helping me proof what I wrote.

 # My other projects